-2.2 LUSI In-situ Intensity-Position Monitor
+2.3 LUSI In-situ Intensity-Position Monitor

-The LUSI in-situ intensity-position monitor is composed of four silicon diodes arranged around the cross-section of the x-ray beam to detect back-scattered Compton photons off a thin low-Z material window just downstream.
+The LUSI in-situ intensity-position monitor is composed of four silicon diodes arranged around the crosssection of the x-ray beam to detect back-scattered Compton photons off a thin low-Z material window just downstream.
 The response from each diode is separately digitized and made available for calculation of the x-ray beam position and intensity at the location of the window.
-The XCS setup will have 1 in-situ intensity-position monitor.
+The CXI setup will have 3 in-situ intensity-position monitors.